oddbird/oddsite/content/2017/1/11/typography.rst

 after:
   - include: 'blog/_tag-module.html.j2'
     title: 'OddSite Re-design Timeline'
-    tag: 'open design'
+    tag: 'Open Design'
     id: 'open-design-articles'

 Open Brand Identity Design: Please Steal These Ideas
 ====================================================

-How to choose evocative and accessible fonts and colors for your website brand identity.
+How to Choose Evocative and Accessible Fonts and Colors for your Website Brand Identity.
 ----------------------------------------------------------------------------------------

 How do you choose the best fonts and colors for a brand identity among the